Jewish Calendar

 The Jewish calendar, however, coordinates all three of these astronomical phenomena.
 Months are either 29 or 30 days, corresponding to the 29½-day lunar cycle.
 Years are either 12 or 13 months, corresponding to the 12.4 month solar cycle.

 The lunar month on the Jewish calendar begins when the first sliver of moon becomes visible after the dark of the moon.
-In ancient times, the new months used to be determined by observation.
+Note that this is different than the astronomical definition of "new moon," which would more accurately be called no moon, the darkest point of the cycle.
+Rosh Chodesh (first of the month) occurs a day or two after the astronomical new moon, when the moon is first visible again.
+In ancient times, the new months were determined by observation.
 When people observed the new moon, they would notify the Sanhedrin.
-When the Sanhedrin heard testimony from two independent, reliable eyewitnesses that the new moon occurred on a certain date, they would declare the rosh chodesh (first of the month) and send out messengers to tell people when the month began.
+When the Sanhedrin heard testimony from two independent, reliable eyewitnesses that they saw the moon on a certain date, the Sanhedrin would declare the Rosh Chodesh and send out messengers to tell people when the month began, so people didn't even know what month it was until after the month began!
+That's why Jewish holidays have an extra day: people may not have gotten word of when the month started.

 The problem with strictly lunar calendars is that there are approximately 12.4 lunar months in every solar year, so a 12-month lunar calendar is about 11 days shorter than a solar year and a 13-month lunar is about 19 longer than a solar year.
-The months drift around the seasons on such a calendar: on a 12-month lunar calendar, the month of Nissan, which is supposed to occur in the Spring, would occur 11 days earlier in the season each year, eventually occurring in the Winter, the Fall, the Summer, and then the Spring again.
+The months drift around the seasons on such a calendar: on a 12-month lunar calendar, the month of Nissan, which is called in Torah חֹדֶשׁ הָאָבִיב, the Month of Spring, would occur 11 days earlier each year, eventually occurring in the Winter, the Fall, the Summer, and then the Spring again.
 On a 13-month lunar calendar, the same thing would happen in the other direction, and faster.

 To compensate for this drift, the Jewish calendar uses a 12-month lunar calendar with an extra month occasionally added.
 The month of Nissan occurs 11 days earlier each year for two or three years, and then jumps forward 30 days, balancing out the drift.
-In ancient times, this month was added by observation: the Sanhedrin observed the conditions of the weather, the crops and the livestock, and if these were not sufficiently advanced to be considered "spring," then the Sanhedrin inserted an additional month into the calendar to make sure that Pesach (Passover) would occur in the spring (it is, after all, referred to in the Torah as Chag he-Aviv, the Festival of Spring!).
+In ancient times, this month was added by observation: the Sanhedrin observed the conditions of the weather, the crops and the livestock, and if these were not sufficiently advanced for it to be considered "spring" within the next 30 days, then the Sanhedrin inserted an additional month into the calendar to make sure that Pesach (Passover) would occur in the spring (it is commonly referred to as Chag ha-Aviv, חַג הָאָבִיב, the Festival of Spring!).
 Note that the traditional Chinese calendar follows the same sort of procedure, occasionally adding months to keep in sync, which is why "Chinese New Year" is always around late January or early February and Yom Kippur usually coincides with a Chinese fall festival (I'm not sure which one, but Chinatown is always very busy for the holiday the night when I break my fast!).
 The Islamic Hijri calendar, on the other hand, is strictly a lunar, 12-month calendar so the fasting month of Ramadan could fall in short, cool days of January (as it will in the late 2020s) or in the long, hot days of August (as it did in the early 2010s).
 An Islamic friend of mine once told me she preferred when it landed in January!

-A year with 13 months is referred to in Hebrew as Shanah Me'uberet (pronounced shah-NAH meh-oo-BEH-reht), literally: a pregnant year.
+A year with 13 months is referred to in Hebrew as Shanah Me'uberet (שָׁנָּה מְעוּבֶּרֶת, shah-NAH m'-oo-BEH-reht), literally: a pregnant year.
 In English, we commonly call it a leap year.
-The additional month is known as Adar I, Adar Rishon (first Adar) or Adar Alef (the Hebrew letter Alef being the numeral "1" in Hebrew).
-The extra month is inserted before the regular month of Adar (known in such years as Adar II, Adar Sheini or Adar Beit).
+The additional month is known as Adar I, Adar Rishon (first Adar) or Adar א (the Hebrew letter Alef, being the numeral 1 in Hebrew).
+The extra month is inserted before the regular month of Adar (known in such years as Adar II, Adar Sheini or Adar ב).
 Note that Adar II is the "real" Adar, the one in which Purim is celebrated, the one in which yahrzeits for Adar are observed, the one in which a 13-year-old born in Adar becomes a Bar Mitzvah.
 Adar I is the "extra" Adar.
 If a birth or death occurs in Adar I during a leap year, it is observed during that month in a leap year and during the regular Adar in non-leap years.

 In the fourth century, Hillel II established a fixed calendar based on mathematical and astronomical calculations.
 This calendar, still in use, standardized the length of months and the addition of months over the course of a 19 year cycle, so that the lunar calendar realigns with the solar years.
 Adar I is added in the 3rd, 6th, 8th, 11th, 14th, 17th and 19th years of the cycle.
-The current cycle began in Jewish year 5758 (the year that began October 2, 1997).
+The current cycle began in Jewish year 5777, which began October 3, 2016.
 If you are musically inclined, you may find it helpful to remember this pattern of leap years by reference to the major scale: for each whole step there are two regular years and a leap year; for each half-step there is one regular year and a leap year.
 This is easier to understand when you examine the keyboard illustration below and see how it relates to the leap years above.

 Keyboard illustrating pattern of leap years